chainstacklabs/starknet-cairo-odyssey/Article-2.md

 ### Why is `{syscall_ptr : felt*, pedersen_ptr : HashBuiltin*, range_check_ptr}` in every method?

-If you have read any Cairo contract you've probably found these line of code all over the place:`{syscall_ptr : felt*, pedersen_ptr : HashBuiltin*, range_check_ptr}`.
+If you have read any Cairo contract you've probably found these lines of code all over the place:`{syscall_ptr : felt*, pedersen_ptr : HashBuiltin*, range_check_ptr}`.

-Those are implicid function arguments and they are used to access the state variables behind the scenes.
+Those are implicit function arguments and they are used to access the state variables behind the scenes.
 In addition, `range_check_ptr` can be used to compare integers.
-Just remember to include them in your function declarations when you're reading or writing state varibles.
+Just remember to include them in your function declarations when you're reading or writing state variables.

 If you forget to include them, the compiler will fail with the following error: **Unknown identifier 'syscall_ptr' ...
 Unknown identifier 'syscall_ptr'** 😉